korenenyles/drf_shoestore_frontend/README.md

 ## References:
-Worked with Christopher Wilson and Sean Bailey, also watched the demo by Peter Marsh and used these links: https://reactjs.org/docs/faq-ajax.html (Links to an external site.)Links to an external site. https://www.django-rest-framework.org/topics/ajax-csrf-cors/#cors https://github.com/adamchainz/django-cors-headers
+Worked with Christopher Wilson and Sean Bailey, also watched the demo by Peter Marsh and used these links: https://reactjs.org/docs/faq-ajax.html https://www.django-rest-framework.org/topics/ajax-csrf-cors/#cors https://github.com/adamchainz/django-cors-headers